Health in Iowa

 The life expectancy of the U.S. state of Iowa was 77.7 years in 2021.
 Heart disease kills the most people in the state.
 The state is also afflicted with high levels of obesity and diabetes, costing it billions of dollars per year.
 Iowa's health is highlighted by its rural and agricultural nature, affecting several aspects of lifestyle in the state, and thereby health.
 Iowa has high levels of alcoholism among Midwestern states and the nation as a whole.
 According to the Iowa Department of Health and Human Services, there are around 30,000 deaths in Iowa per year.

 Facilities

 The University of Iowa manages medical facilities in Iowa City.
 The U.S. News & World Report ranks it as first among Iowan hospitals.
 The University of Iowa Division of Student Wellness has a program that helps students to recover from substance abuse.

+Iowa has a significant number of rural medical facilities.
+The One Big Beautiful Bill Act cut funding of rural medical facilities down to 43% of what National Public Radio found necessary.

 Diseases

 Alcoholism

 Iowa ranks fourth in the nation for binge drinking, with 22% of civilians reporting doing it.
 Binge drinking is more prevalent among Iowan men than with women, with 29% and 14% reporting it, respectively.
 Axios states that the colder climate, college culture, rural culture, and the state's high rate of people of German or Scandinavian ancestry are reasons why Iowa has a higher rate of drinking.

 Iowa does not have a law warning of the risk of consuming alcohol during pregnancy.